elijaydot/DataFestAfrica/January_2023_Challenge/DatafestAfrica_January_2023_Data_Science_Challenge.md

 The dataset for this challenge can be accessed via the following link: https://www.w3schools.com/SQL/TRYSQL.ASP?FILENAME=TRYSQL_SELECT_ALL

-Please use SQL queries to answer the following questions.
-Paste your queries along with your final numerical answers below.

 ## Questions

 1. How many orders were shipped by Speedy Express in total?